Brandon Cutler

-Brandon Bogle (born June 18, 1987) is an American professional wrestler who works for All Elite Wrestling (AEW) under the name Brandon Cutler.
-He is an executive producer of content of AEW where he is also signed as a wrestler.
+Brandon Bogle (born June 18, 1987), better known as Brandon Cutler, is an American professional wrestler.
+He is an executive producer of content of All Elite Wrestling (AEW) where he is also signed as a wrestler.
+He also performs in AEW's sister promotion Ring of Honor (ROH).

 Professional wrestling career

 Early years (2005–2011)

-Cutler was trained by the Young Bucks (Matt and Nick Jackson) and debuted in their Victorville, California-based promotion High Risk Wrestling by the ring name Ronnie Tsunami.
+Cutler was trained by The Young Bucks (Matt and Nick Jackson) and debuted in their Victorville, California-based promotion High Risk Wrestling by the ring name Ronnie Tsunami.
 He spent most of his early career wrestling in the California-based promotions including Empire Wrestling Federation, Alternative Wrestling Show, SoCal Pro Wrestling, Mach One Pro Wrestling, Vendetta Pro Wrestling, Battleground Pro Wrestling, Pro Wrestling LIVE and Pro Wrestling Guerrilla.
 He also made a debut in the Ring Of Honor (ROH).
 After 2011, Cutler disappeared from the ring for the next seven years.

 Return to professional wrestling (2018–present)

-Brandon returned in 2018 on January 21 debuting in Alpha Omega Wrestling (AOW) under the ring name Brandon Cutler.
-During Alpha Omega Wrestling's Unleashed VII, Cutler competed in a three-way match against Funny Bone and Steven Andrews for the AOW Dragon Class Championship.
+Bogle returned in 2018 on January 21 debuting in Alpha Omega Wrestling (AOW) under the ring name Brandon Cutler.
+During Alpha Omega Wrestling's Unleashed VII, he competed in a three-way match against Funny Bone and Steven Andrews for the AOW Dragon Class Championship.
 He resumed his wrestling in the California promotions including Maverick Pro Wrestling, Bar Wrestling, LA Lucha, Alternative Wrestling Show and Championship Wrestling From Hollywood.
 On September 1, 2018, Brandon participated in the Over Budget Battle Royal at All In but was unsuccessful.

 All Elite Wrestling (2019–present)

-In a Being the Elite episode, Brandon's trainers Matt and Nick Jackson offered him contract with All Elite Wrestling, which Brandon signed.
+In a Being the Elite episode, Cutler's trainers Matt and Nick Jackson offered him contract with All Elite Wrestling, which he signed.
 Cutler debuted on AEW's inaugural event Double or Nothing where he was a participant of the 21-man Battle Royale.
 He eliminated Billy Gunn but was eliminated by MJF.
 Cutler returned on the first episode of AEW Dynamite where he lost his singles debut against MJF by submission.
-On the October 23 edition of AEW Dark, Brandon returned to the ring where he lost another match against Joey Janela.
-Following this, Brandon went on a losing streak.
-Following, he went on a losing streak between October 2019 and November 2020 on AEW Dark, both in single and tag team matches.
+On the October 23 edition of AEW Dark, Cutler returned to the ring where he lost another match against Joey Janela.
+Following this, he went on a losing streak.
+Following, he went on a losing streak between October 2019 and November 2020 on Dark, both in single and tag team matches.